felixr/vim-multiedit/README.md

 ## About

-Do you envy Sublime Text 2's multiple selection and editing?
-This plugin tries to fill that text cursor shaped gap in your heart.
+Do you envy Sublime Text 2's multiple selection and editing feature?
+This plugin tries to fill that text cursor shaped gap in your heart by letting you specify "regions" of text and edit them all from one place.

-It works by adding selection "regions" and allowing you to edit them in sync, and offers you a multitude of ways to select those regions.

 *(This plugin is based on https://github.com/felixr/vim-multiedit by Felix Riedel <felix.riedel at gmail.com>)*